top of page

 The term 'postnatal depression' is more familiar to most people than it would've been to people even half a century ago.

 Despite more people knowing the term - do you really know what it is?
-Some of the most common questions we see are what are the symptoms of post-natal depression and anxiety? or what is post-natal depression exactly?
-And for those who are in the thick of it, we're often asked how long does post-natal depression last?
+Some of the most common questions we see are what are the symptoms of postnatal depression and anxiety? or what is postnatal depression exactly?
+And for those who are in the thick of it, we're often asked how long does postnatal depression last?
+Understanding these aspects is crucial for seeking timely postnatal depression counselling.

 Many women just don't realise the symptoms they are experiencing are actually postnatal depression or anxiety symptoms.

 They just feel a bit numb, a bit 'off', or disconnected.
 Or perhaps they blame themselves with phrases like "I must be a terrible mum", or "I'm just not cut out for this".
 Or some might try to shrug off their feelings, thinking well this must be how every new parent feels - constantly low.
-No, they don't - and you don't have to either.
+Recognising these feelings as potential signs of postnatal depression is important.

 It's not just in your head!